 I’m fluent in French and I have been learning Arabic for ten years.
 I have studied and worked in Syria, Lebanon, Morocco, Egypt, and Tunisia.
 I’m also a former journalist and videographer.
 I worked as a video production fellow at Democracy Now! and before that as a producer at Radio Open Source for NPR.
 Outside of work, I have also served as a volunteer citizenship tutor at the Arab American Association in Bay Ridge, Brooklyn, where I helped candidates for naturalization prepare for the U.S. citizenship exam.

 I’m a French/American New Jersey native (hence, “Chantal”).
-I live in Northeast Washington D.C. with my husband, baby, cat, and dog.
+Depending on the month, you can find me in Boston, New York, or Washington D.C. with my husband, toddler, cat, and dog.